rueven48/PERSONAL_PROJECTS/HeroloCinema/README.md

 Every movie can be edit accordingly to the form fields.<br />
 Every movie can be add accordingly to the form fields.<br />
 Every movie can be delete.<br />
-The movies changes on site in client side and not changing the site OMDB API site (http://www.omdbapi.com).<br />
+The movies changes on site in client side and it's not changing the site OMDB API site (http://www.omdbapi.com).<br />

 ## Using technologies :